kztk-m/sparcl/README.md

 Known Issues
 ------------

-* The system supports importing other modules but this functionality is not tested yet.
+* The importing feature is not thoroughly tested yet.
 * We are experimenting code generation for integration to other systems such as Haskell/GHC.
 This functionality is partially implemented and the system places such generated Haskell files under the directory `.sparcl`.
 * The primitive operations now have linear function types (such as `(+) : Int -o Int -o Int`), but they may have unrestricted function types (such as `(+) : Int -> Int -> Int`).
-* Pretty-printers for tuple values are ugly.
+* Pretty-printing for tuple values is suboptimal.